 The plight of the peasantry and what could now be referred to as the middle classes were especially tragic.
 Since they did not have the means to prevent catching the disease, and no one to care for them, people fell ill by the thousands.
 Some, out of sheer desperation, would commit suicide in the streets.
 Others, unable to even leave the sanctity of their homes, would die alone – the only thing alerting neighbors to their death was the stench emanating from their decaying bodies.

 Death filled every corner, as corpses were left to rot in the open.
-Porters who were willing would be paid enormous sums just to carry these bodies in the streets, or go door to door collecting the dead, and taking them to local churches.
+Porters who were willing would be paid enormous sums just to carry these bodies using wagons as a means of transporting the dead bodies in the streets, or go door to door collecting the dead, and taking them to local churches.
 At some point, the number of the dead brought to churches every other hour was far too many to be given a proper burial.
 And since whole families were wiped out, the family graves were already overflowing.
 Perhaps the saddest part is, because the cemeteries were all full, huge trenches needed to be dug up, so that hundreds of bodies could be buried all at once – there was no time for each soul to be given their burial rights.

 4. The Rise of Quarantines